chrissimpkins/naked/README.md

 The main project site is [http://naked-py.com](http://naked-py.com)

+The developer log (for update information) is [http://devlog.naked-py.com](http://devlog.naked-py.com)

 The documentation is in development and is available at [http://docs.naked-py.com](http://docs.naked-py.com)

 Contributions to the source and feedback are definitely welcomed!
 Please submit any bug reports with the GitHub issue tracker.